-Information on the PAIs taken into consideration by the Sub-fund will be available in the annual report of DPAM L, the SICAV to which the Sub-fund belongs.
+Information on the PAIs taken into consideration by the sub-fund will be available in the annual report of DPAM L, the SICAV to which the sub-fund belongs.

-The investment strategy guides investment decisions based on factors such as investment objectives and risk tolerance.
-The Sub-fund invests, directly or indirectly through undertakings for collective investment (UCIs), without any geographical and/or sectoral restrictions whatsoever, in (i) equities and/or other securities giving access to the capital and (ii) bonds and/or other debt securities (such as, but not limited to, perpetual bonds, subordinated bonds, convertible bonds, zero-coupon bonds and structured products such as asset-backed securities or mortgage backed securities) with high yields.
-The Sub-fund may also invest in money market instruments such as, for example, cash and/or certificates of deposit.
-In the active management of the Subfund, the Manager allocates investments between different investment classes and countries on the basis of macro- and micro-economic criteria.
+The sub-fund invests, directly or indirectly through undertakings for collective investment (UCIs), without any geographical and/or sectoral restrictions whatsoever, in (i) equities and/or other securities giving access to the capital and (ii) bonds and/or other debt securities (such as, but not limited to, perpetual bonds, subordinated bonds, convertible bonds, zero-coupon bonds and structured products such as asset-backed securities or mortgage backed securities) with high yields.
+In the active management of the sub-fund, the Manager allocates investments between different investment classes and countries on the basis of macroand micro-economic criteria.
 The Manager then selects investments with the potential for an advantageous return in relation to the risk incurred.
-The Sub-fund is actively managed.
-The Sub-fund may use derivatives to exploit or hedge against market fluctuations, or for efficient portfolio management.
-The Sub-fund mainly invests worldwide, directly or through other funds, in equities denominated in any currency.
-The Sub-fund may invest in bonds on an ancillary basis.
-In the active management of the Subfund, the Manager selects a relatively small number of companies that he believes have above-average return potential in relation to the risk incurred, using a collective process based on the best investment ideas ("best ideas generation").
-The Sub-fund may use derivatives to exploit or hedge against market fluctuations, or for efficient portfolio management.